mdragt/GoDataFest/Workshop 1 Custom Vision AI/README.md

 ![Logic App](docsimages/createLogicApp.png)

 Once created, go to resource.
 From here we can create our logic process.
-Select **Logic app designer** from the left menu and then the  **When an Event Grid resource event occurs** option
+Select **Logic app designer** from the left menu and then the  **When an Event Grid resource event occurs** option.

 ![Logic App Trigger](docsimages/whenEventgrid.png)